 *NOT PICTURED ABOVE: Polyfil/stuffing

-First, let’s talk a little about the emory sand.
-Emory sand is often used in pincushions to “sharpen” the pins.
-If you’ve ever used an emory board to file your nails, it’s kind of the same idea: the abrasive sand is supposed to remove small burs and imperfections on the tips of the pins.
+First, let’s talk a little about the emery sand.
+Emery sand is often used in pincushions to “sharpen” the pins.
+If you’ve ever used an emery board to file your nails, it’s kind of the same idea: the abrasive sand is supposed to remove small burs and imperfections on the tips of the pins.
 This should make them less likely to snag on delicate fabrics.
 (THE WORST!)

-I wanted to point out something I learned about the emory sand: it’s heavy.
+I wanted to point out something I learned about the emery sand: it’s heavy.
 So heavy, in fact, that it really doesn’t behoove a “wrist style” pincushion.
-I’ve tried wearing my little emory-sand-filled burger on my wrist, and it just flops around in a VERY annoying fashion.
+I’ve tried wearing my little emery-sand-filled burger on my wrist, and it just flops around in a VERY annoying fashion.

 That’s OK, though!
 This pincushion sits nicely on a sewing table.
-It’s actually quite sturdy with all that emory sand in there.
+It’s actually quite sturdy with all that emery sand in there.

 But what if you really want a little burger pincushion for your wrist?
-Skip the emory sand and just use the Polyfil on its own to stuff the top bun.
-I’ve never encountered a wrist pincushion with emory sand in it, so I guess I was getting a little haughty thinking I was going to pull that off in the first place.
+Skip the emery sand and just use the Polyfil on its own to stuff the top bun.
+I’ve never encountered a wrist pincushion with emery sand in it, so I guess I was getting a little haughty thinking I was going to pull that off in the first place.

 Now that we have that taken care of, onward!